Operation Silk Purse: Aircraft

-Originally the SILK PURSE missions were operated with the Douglas C-118 aircraft.
-Four KC-135A were converted to airborne command posts as EC-135H SILK PURSE airframes in 1964, a fifth EC-135H was converted in 1968.
-One was modified to EC-135P standard in 1988 and the others were withdrawn by 1992.
+The SILK PURSE missions were originally operated with Douglas C-118 aircraft.
+In 1964, four KC-135A were converted to airborne command posts as EC-135H SILK PURSE airframes.
+In 1968, a fifth EC-135H was converted.

+In 1988, one was modified to the EC-135P standard.
+The others were withdrawn by 1992.
 The modification included a dorsal saddle antenna and an airborne trailing wire antenna (TWA), consisting of a wire approximately 28,000 feet long for very low frequency (VLF) communications on the 487L Survivable Low Frequency Communications System.
 The aircraft retained the boom aerial refueling equipment and the receptacle system.
-All the aircraft we re-engined in 1982 with TF33-PW-102 engines.
+In 1982, all the aircraft we re-engined with TF33-PW-102 engines.